2008 Bhutanese National Assembly election: Paro College mock election

+National mock election

-On 21 April 2007, a mock election was held to prepare the population of Bhutan for the imminent change to democracy.
+On 21 April 2007 a mock election was held to prepare the population of Bhutan for the imminent change to democracy.
 These elections were held in all 47 National Assembly constituencies and at 869 polling stations with around 1,000 voters at each one of them.
-The parties "contesting" the election were the Druk Blue Party, the Druk Green Party, the Druk Red Party and the Druk Yellow Party (with Druk being Dzongkha for "thunder dragon"), each of them representing certain values as their "party manifesto": yellow for traditional values, red for industrial development, blue for fairness and accountability, and green for the environment.
+The parties "contesting" the election were the Druk Blue Party, the Druk Green Party, the Druk Red Party and the Druk Yellow Party (with Druk being Dzongkha for "thunder dragon", a national symbol of Bhutan).
+Each "party" represented certain values as their "party manifesto": yellow for traditional values, red for industrial development, blue for fairness and accountability, and green for the environment.
 The two parties winning the most votes were to proceed to a run-off election scheduled for 28 May.

 Election observers were present from the United Nations and from India.

 The results of the first round saw the Druk Yellow Party receive a plurality of the vote.

-The two leading parties, Druk Yellow Party and Druk Red Party, put up randomly chosen high school students as candidates in the 47 constituencies in the second round on 28 May 2007.
-The Druk Yellow Party swept the vote and won 46 of the 47 constituencies.
+The Druk Yellow and Druk Red parties proceeded to the second, or general, round.
+These two parties put up randomly chosen high school students as candidates in the 47 constituencies in the second round on 28 May 2007.
+The Druk Yellow Party swept the vote and won 46 of the 47 constituencies, with the Druk Red Party winning the Bartsham-Shongphu constituency.
 Turnout in the second round was 66%.

-283,506 people had registered to vote, though it is considered likely that a total of 400,000 would have been eligible to register as voters.
+246,146 people had registered to vote, though it is considered likely that a total of 400,000 would have been eligible to register as voters.

+2007–2008 National Council election

+Between December 2007 and January 2008, the first official elections were held for the National Council.
+This was found by international observers to have 'met international standards' for elections.
+Some of the constituencies had no candidates, leading to a delay in the date.